 Step 5: Prepare the filling with an electric mixer, once baked and cooled, fill the pastry horns with cream!
 Enjoy immediately or store in an airtight container for up to 3 days at room temperature.

-Cream Horn Recipe variations
+Cream Horn Recipe Variations

 - Fruit: Add fruit preserves or Raspberry Filling to the inside of the pastry before filling it with cream.